Leehudson514/Kickstarter-analysis/README.md

 * Using data provided on Kickstarter Campaigns to complete an analysis that will give further insights into the kickstarter industry.

 ### Purpose
-* The purpose and background are well defined (2 pt).
-* Overview of Project: Explain the purpose of this analysis.

 * The purpose of this analysis was to determine the relationship between kickstarter campaign launch dates and their funding goals to see what impact they have on overall outcomes.
 * The client needed to know how different campaigns fared in relation to their lunch dates and their funding goals to determine the next steps to take for their Kickstarter.